-- Did you know another series of Poldark is being filmed this year at Great Chalfield Manor?
-Other filming includes The White Princess in Lacock and Bradford on Avon and Transformers at Stonehenge.
-Look out for Wiltshire on your TV/Cinema in 2017! - Did you know that Wiltshire has a Grade II Listed Sticke tennis court at Hartham Park, Corsham? - Did you know that the Wiltshire Cycleway, Regional Route 20, is 160 miles and takes in some of the county's most spectacular scenery?
+- Did you know there have been many Wiltshire locations filmed for the Poldark series including Great Chalfield Manor.
+Other recent filming includes Tomb Raider featuring Wilton House and Transformers: The Last Knight was filmed at Stonehenge.
+Look out for Wiltshire on your TV/Cinema in 2018! - Did you know that Wiltshire has a Grade II Listed Sticke tennis court at Hartham Park, Corsham? - Did you know that the Wiltshire Cycleway, Regional Route 20, is 160 miles and takes in some of the county's most spectacular scenery?
 It's best to do in an anti-clockwise direction.
 There are also two National Cycle Routes passing through South Wiltshire, Numbers 24 and 45. - In Cricklade, just off the high street, there is a sign that says "In 1832 on this spot nothing happened!" - Wiltshire has some strange named places; Lover (pronounced Lowver), which is famous for its visits by romantics near Valentine's Day; New Zealand which can be found just off the A3102 south of Lyneham; and Tiddleywink, which is situated just outside Castle Combe. - The Kennet & Avon Canal is a total of 87 miles and links London with the Bristol Channel.
 The Caen Hill Locks are a flight of 29 locks between Rowde and Devizes with a rise of 1 in 44 gradient or 237 feet in 2 miles. - Did you know that Salisbury (in 2012) and Chippenham (in 2016) have been awarded purple flag status, meaning that they offer a 'gold standard' night life with lower crime and anti-social behaviour? - Did you know that Stonehenge attracts over 1.3m people of year?
 The massive sarsen stones came from Marlborough, 20 miles away, the smaller bluestones from the Preseli Mountains of South Wales, a distance of almost 200 miles.
 They offer a limited number of stone circle access visits outside normal opening hours. - Salisbury Cathedral is unusual in that it was built within a single century, has the tallest spire (123m/404ft), largest cloisters and largest cathedral close (80 acres) in Britain. - Did you know that Mayfield House Hotel was a 16th century Veterinary Apothecaries - Wiltshire is very lucky to have one of only two southern England Magna Carta Baron towns (and the only one in the Southwest) in Trowbridge, it's County Town.
 Baron Henry was one 25 enforcer Barones elected to ensure King John stuck to the terms of this iconic document. - Did you know you can park in Dorset and hop over the county boundary to the beautiful Larmer Tree gardens in Wiltshire. - Did you know that at Sir Harold Hillier Gardens the staff have counted more than 200 different plants that flower in between Christmas Day and New Year? - The Salisbury Museum houses 5 watercolours by Turner and the Wessex Gallery has 2,140 objects on display.